-Synthetic Diesel, commonly known as Fischer–Tropsch (FT) Diesel or XTL fuel, is an ultra-clean paraffinic diesel produced through the Fischer–Tropsch synthesis process rather than conventional crude oil refining.
-It consists almost entirely of straight-chain hydrocarbons, resulting in exceptional combustion efficiency, minimal emissions, and superior engine cleanliness.
+Synthetic Diesel, commonly referred to as Fischer–Tropsch (FT) Diesel or XTL fuel, is a paraffinic, ultra-clean diesel fuel manufactured through the Fischer–Tropsch synthesis process rather than traditional crude oil refining.

 Fischer–Tropsch Production Process

-Feedstock Gasification
+Step 1: Feedstock Gasification

-Fischer–Tropsch Synthesis
+Step 2: Fischer–Tropsch Synthesis

-Upgrading & Fractionation
+Step 3: Upgrading & Fractionation

 Key Characteristics

-Ultra-Clean Composition
+Ultra-Clean Chemical Composition

 Outstanding Combustion Properties